kylecoberly/burger-cross/README.md

 # `burger-cross`

-An configurable element that animates between a hamburger menu and a closing icon on click.
+A configurable element that animates between a hamburger menu and a closing icon on click.

 ## Dependencies